toverux/HallOfFame/README.md

 "C:\Program Files (x86)\Steam\steamapps\common\Cities Skylines II\Cities2.exe" %command% --developerMode --uiDeveloperMode
 ```

-## Development
+### Development workflow

 The UI mod will be built automatically with the C# solution.

 However, if you are actively working on the UI, you may recompile it on change
 with `cd HallOfFame/UI && npm run dev`.

-You can also enable the game's live reload feature in the options and set
+You can enable the game's UI live reload on change with `--uiDeveloperMode`.
-File tracking to All.

 Debugging C# code can be done following these steps:
 https://cs2.paradoxwikis.com/Debugging.